Ten Tors

 Ten Tors is an annual weekend hike in early May, on Dartmoor, southwest England.
-Organised by the British Army, starting in 1960, it brings together teams of six young people each, with the 2,400 young participants hiking to checkpoints on ten specified tors.
+Organized by the British Army, starting in 1960, it brings together teams of six young people, with the 2,400 young participants hiking to checkpoints on ten specified tors.
 The majority of entrants are schools, colleges, Scout groups and Cadet squadrons from South West England, though groups from across the UK have regularly taken part, as have teams from Australia and New Zealand.
 However, from 2012, only teams from the South West of England are eligible to take part, due to the large numbers of entrants.

 Event format

-Teams of six are required to visit ten specified tors; on the top of each tor is a checkpoint.
-Each team is required to visit all of the specified checkpoints in order.
-Up to two members per team may fall out during the Challenge; teams falling below this number could merge in earlier years, while later rules required a badly reduced team to forfeit.
+Teams of six are required to visit ten specified tors and 5 to 10 via tors, these are required although not counted towards the 8 tor limit on the first day or your ten tors.; on the top of each tor is a checkpoint.
+Each team is required to visit all of the specified checkpoints in the correct order.
+Any member can choose to withdraw at a safety control, as long as there are 4 remaining participants; teams falling below this number could merge in earlier years, while later rules required a badly reduced team to forfeit.